3ware/workflows/README.md

 ### get-workflow-token

 According to GitHubs documentation regarding [Authenticating with the API](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-api), Personal Access Tokens (PATS) should be used temporarily for development work and production workflows should use [GitHub App Authentication](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps).
-Most GitHub Action documentation for workflows that require permissions over and above what `GITHUB_TOKEN` can provide, suggest using a PAT - however I wanted to see if I could follow GitHubs advice and use an app.
-It can be quite easy to lose track of which PAT is stored as which action secret if you have a few of them floating around.
+Most GitHub Action documentation for workflows that require permissions over and above what `GITHUB_TOKEN` can provide, suggest using a PAT - however I wanted to see if I could follow GitHub's advice and use an app.
+It can be quite easy to lose track of which PAT is stored as which action secret if you have a few of them floating around, and you don't need to worry about expiration and rotation.

 This workflow uses the [workflow-application-token-action](https://github.com/marketplace/actions/workflow-application-token-action) to generate the [installation access token](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-an-installation) using a GitHub App, which can be used in place of a Personal Access Token.